ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 1. Please download Miniconda3 for Linux at [the miniconda page](https://docs.conda.io/en/latest/miniconda.html).
 The 64 bit version should work on any recent system.
 If you have problems in the next step(s) you can alternatively try a 32 bit version.

-2. Next, run the installer
+2. Next, run the installer from the place where you downloaded it

     ```bash
     bash Miniconda3-latest-Linux-x86_64.sh